2024: lost trails and hikers in historic wilderness

 1975 visit: looping legacy trails

-Forty years later, we did revisits in 2015 and 2016 to somewhat piece together details of that trip—although we still aren’t sure what peak we hiked to, and the ridge and canyon trails we sauntered along were harder or even impossible to hike from post-fire erosion and vegetation.
+Forty years later, David and I did revisits in 2015 and 2016 trying to piece together details of that trip—although we still aren’t sure what peak we hiked to, and many ridge and canyon trails we raced along were nearly impossible to hike from post-fire erosion and vegetation.

 In 2024, 10 years after Oak Fire, everything was much worse.

-I took off on most heavily used trail.
-My watch eventually showed that trail.
-I was hurrying trying to catch up to David.
-At a saddle, I saw no trail but watch kept indicating trail was close so I descended along hillside down to a dam and found trail on creek bottom I recognized from our 2015 visit.
+I took off on most heavily used trail, trying to catch up to David.
+My watch showed me parallelling and merging with Tortilla Trail (although I wasn’t!).
+At a saddle, I saw no trail but watch indicated that Tortilla Trail was close, so I descended along hillside to a dam and found trail on creek bottom I recognized from our 2015 visit.

-From there it was fair (but more brushy than I remembered) trail around drainages, over a little pass and slidy drop into Horse Canyon, blocked by young trees and more unpleasant than our last visit.
+From there it was fair trail (brushier than I remembered) around drainages, over a little pass, and slidy drop into Horse Canyon, blocked by young trees and more unpleasant than our last visit.
 I crossed Rattlesnake Creek, running nicely, and got to Powers Garden junction.
 Where was everybody?

-Guy had mentioned camping at Powers Garden, another half mile up Rattlesnake.
+Guy had mentioned camping at Powers Garden, another half-mile up Rattlesnake.
 Nobody there and no answers to my calls as I wandered through the flat.
 I returned to the junction, planning a bivouac in my sleeping bag as David had our tent.
-Just then Peter from the mapping trio showed up.
+Then Peter from the mapping trio showed up.
 He said everyone was behind him and suggested we find a campsite.
 We went back up Horse to a grove of ponderosa pine for camp.

-Peter (God bless him!) started building a fire while I pulled on warmer clothes.
-In succession, everyone showed up with Guy and Jan—who had left the earliest—dead last.
+Peter (God bless him!) built a fire while I pulled on warmer clothes.
+In succession, everyone showed up, with Guy and Jan—who had left the earliest—dead last.
 Around the campfire, Jim insisted we tell our stories.

-As it turned out, I had followed the Sycamore Trail that parallels Tortilla Trail but descends Sycamore Creek while Tortilla crosses the head of the creek and climbs to ridge above Horse Creek.
+As it turned out, I had followed the Sycamore Trail that parallels Tortilla Trail but descends Sycamore Creek, while Tortilla crosses head of the creek and climbs to ridge above Horse Creek.
 Luckily, memory got me onto Tortilla.
-Everybody else had correctly followed Tortilla.
-But where Tortilla crosses upper Sycamore and climbs up other side, Guy and Jan went up old trail shown on old map to Topoff Gap which drops into Horse Canyon above Tortilla Trail.
+Everybody else had correctly followed it.
+But where Tortilla crosses upper Sycamore and climbs up other side, Guy and Jan went up old mostly nonexistent trail shown on old map to Topoff Gap, which drops into Horse Canyon above Tortilla Trail.
 They bushwhacked down.

 Why was David behind?
-At first ridge before junction, he realized he had put a Garmin map on my watch and his GPS that looped around instead of dropping into the drainage (This is why my watch kept indicating “off trail”).
+At first ridge before junction, he realized he had put a Garmin map on my watch and his GPS that looped around instead of dropping into the drainage (so my watch “thought” I was “off trail”).
 He assumed I had followed watch track around and went looking for me.
-By the time he concluded I had not followed watch map, I (and everyone else) was way ahead of him.
+By the time he concluded I had not gone that way, I (and everyone else) was far ahead of him.
 Then he met John and Jane who thought I was off trail.
-Jane asked, “has Cindy had any experience with bivouac?”
+Jane asked, “Has Cindy had any experience with bivouac?”
 Well, almost.

-Next morning we left camp early for planned long day with side trip to Powers Mine then up Rattlesnake to camp on East Divide.
-Mellow Rattlesnake trail much worse than our last visit in 2016 with more vegetation, down logs, and rocky crossings where creek had flooded.
-We dropped packs at turnoff to Powers Mine, an old road winding around canyons to join nonexistent (but well signed) West Divide Trail that used to follow ridge on west side of Rattlesnake.Rocky road down canyon was cloaked in oak and white thorn acacia; just awful.
-David, far ahead on long canyon contour yelled “turn around” (concerned that we might not make planned camp destination).
+Next morning we left camp early for planned long day with side trip to Powers Mine, then up Rattlesnake to camp on East Divide.
+Mellow Rattlesnake trail much worse than our last visit in 2016 with more vegetation, downed logs, and rocky crossings where creek had flooded.
+We dropped packs at turnoff to Powers Mine, an old road winding around canyons to join nonexistent (but well signed) West Divide Trail, which used to follow ridge on west side of Rattlesnake.Rocky road down canyon was cloaked in oak and white thorn acacia; just awful.
+David, far ahead on long canyon contour, yelled “turn around” (concerned that we might not make planned camp destination).
 I did not but continued past Powers Cabin hidden in brush.
-David had turned off to cabin so I hiked right past him!
+David had turned off to cabin and I had hiked right past him!
 But he thought I had headed back to Rattlesnake.

 After a while, I turned around and this time found turnoff to Powers Mine Cabin.
-But I saw no sign of road crossing mine and old mine equipment we had seen in 2015; apparently hidden in post fire brush!
+But I saw no sign of road crossing mine or old mine equipment we had seen in 2015; apparently hidden in post-fire brush!

-Thinking I was ahead of him, David had headed back to Rattlesnake junction—unbeknownst to me!
+Thinking I was ahead, David had headed back to Rattlesnake junction—unbeknownst to me!
 I climbed to pass, calling at intervals.
-Finally, I started down towards the junction and saw him coming back up!
+Finally, I started down toward the junction and saw him coming back up!
 We had wasted an hour.

-Upper Rattlesnake, once easy going piney trail, was now covered by heavy oak brush and almost impassable.
-It took over THREE hours to hike three miles to Holdout Spring.
+Upper Rattlesnake, once easygoing piney trail, now covered by heavy oak brush and almost impassable.
+It took over THREE hours to hike 3 miles to Holdout Spring.
 Side trail was in open pine forest and the spring beautiful.
 We hiked 1.5 more miles with little brush and camped near some pools.

 Deadly sideslope, bad burn, saddle surprise

-Next morning we wondered how our friends managed in the dark as we stumbled over downed logs and through brush on switchbacks into a drainage.
+Next morning we wondered how our friends had managed in the dark as we stumbled over downed logs and through brush on switchbacks into a drainage.
 (In 2015, no obstacles on trail through black trees.)
 Down lower, trail improved although the marked trail to Mudd Spring was gone.
-We met David’s route around the basin which he took to look for me, cut back to the first junction and descended to shuttered Deer Creek administrative site under leaf-shedding oaks (Evergreen oaks shed old leaves in spring as new leaves produced.)
+We met David’s route around the basin, which he had taken to look for me, cut back to the first junction, and descended to shuttered Deer Creek administrative site under leaf-shedding oaks.
+(Evergreen oaks shed old leaves in spring as new leaves produced.)

 We finally got in touch with our Portal lodging back on a main road and learned all rooms booked for the night ahead.
 They kindly dropped our charge for the night we missed; we had a valid excuse!

-From the Galiuros, we took diagonal shortcut towards Chiricahuas with plans to camp out before next hike.
+From the Galiuros, we took diagonal shortcut toward Chiricahuas with plans to camp out before next hike.
 But as we got closer, we saw snow glistening on distant Chiricahua Peak.
-We decided that Mexican food on way home with a return to Chiricahuas a month later might be better plan and changed course.
+We changed course, deciding that Mexican food on way home with a return to Chiricahuas a month later might be better plan.

-The next frosty morning we went south up the old road in high grass beneath large ponderosa pine, Arizona cypress, and evergreen-oak.
-Creek soon appeared, running rusty and bubbly, maybe due to the old rock crusher, cabin, and mine works we found.
-We dropped packs at a junction and hiked up road over a ridge and down to Powers Cabin—saved by firefighters along with an Ingersoll Rand air-compressor tractor and other mine equipment.
-The trail was sketchy after Kielberg Tank although the map showed it continued to Redfield Canyon.
+Awakened to frost next morning and went south up old road in high grass beneath large ponderosa pine, Arizona cypress, and evergreen oak.
+Creek soon appeared, running rusty and bubbly, maybe due to old rock crusher, cabin, and mine works we found.
+We dropped packs at junction and hiked up road over ridge and down to Powers Cabin—saved by firefighters along with Ingersoll Rand air-compressor tractor and other mine equipment.
+Trail was sketchy after Kielberg Tank, although map showed it continued to Redfield Canyon.
 We returned and hiked up Rattlesnake to camp at Holdout Spring—crystal-clear water in a quaint rock-lined box.
-We may have camped here our first night in 1975 so planned hike to ridge to check out route.
+We may have camped here our first night in 1975 and planned hike to ridge to check out route.

-Next day we found good trail to ridge but no sign of a connecting trail to Redfield shown on the map.
+Next day we found good trail to ridge but no sign of a connecting trail to Redfield shown on map.
 Unburned East Divide Trail offered views of the Rincon Mountains near Tucson.
 We came to a junction to High Creek Trail and East Divide Trail going on to Bassett Peak.
 Perhaps we came up High Creek Trail and maybe hiked to Bassett or much closer Sunset Peak?
-We got as far as Sunset Peak but found no spur trail to the peak.
+We got as far as trail contouring around Sunset Peak but found no spur trail to the peak.
+Bassett was many miles further.

 We hiked back down Rattlesnake Creek and turned up Corral Creek, a logical route to loop back to High Creek via East Divide Trail.
 Creek was intermittent and clear but the watershed burned.
 Past Corral Creek waterfall, steep switchbacks ascended to barren ridges dotted with blackened tree skeletons.
 We camped in an unburned oasis of oak and pine at Kennedy Saddle.
 Kennedy Peak was burned.
 A small jar held papers signed by visitors between 2001 and 2014.
 That night we saw lights from Bonita School and Mt.
 Graham Observatory 25 miles to the east.